GCompris

 GCompris is a software suite comprising educational entertainment software for children aged 2 to 10.
 GCompris was originally written in C and Python using the GTK+ widget toolkit, but a rewrite in C++ and QML using the Qt widget toolkit has been undertaken since early 2014.
 GCompris is free and open-source software and the current version is subject to the requirements of the AGPL-3.0-only license.
 It has been part of the GNU project.

 The name GCompris is a pun, in the French language is pronounced the same as the phrase "I have understood", J'ai compris [ʒekɔ̃ˈpʁi].

 It is available for Linux, BSD, macOS, Windows and Android.
 While binaries compiled for Microsoft Windows and macOS were initially distributed with a restricted number of activities and a small fee was required to unlock all the activities, since February 2020 the full version is entirely free for all platforms.

 Extent

-At the time of writing GCompris comprised more than 130 games, called "activities".
+In 2024 GCompris comprised 190 games, called "activities".
 These are bundled into the following groups: